 How will Nipissing contact me?

 Nipissing has two main methods of contacting students; the first is your student email.
-Information can be found here on how to access your email.
+For information on accessing your student email please contact our University Technology Department at email@example.com or 705-474-3450 ext 4342.
 The second way is by direct mailing using your official address; this address has to be updated in Webadvisor.
 For information on changing this address see Nipissing University's web advisor here.

 When can I apply?

 You can apply to Residence as soon as you receive your acceptance to Nipissing University; the application is due June 3rd 2019.
 More information will be included in your acceptance package.

 The only students guaranteed beds in residence are high school students who receive an acceptance from the University before June 3rd.
 All other students will be placed in the remaining rooms by means of a lottery.